Shenkaa/Popular-Movies/README.md

 # Popular Movies

-This is the first project in Udacity's Android Developer Nanodegree.
-In Stage 1 the App contains the core experiences, like a Main Discrovery Screen, a Details View and Sort Settings.
+This is the first & second project in Udacity's Android Developer Nanodegree.

-For more info about the project please check the Udacity [Implementation Guide](https://docs.google.com/document/d/1ZlN1fUsCSKuInLECcJkslIqvpKlP7jWL2TP9m6UiA6I/pub?embedded=true).
+In Stage 1 the App contains the core experiences, like a Main Discrovery Screen width a list of movies, a Details View of a selected movie and Sort Settings (Most Popular & Top Rated).
+Stage 2 expanded the functions by the possibility to view and play trailers, read reviews, mark a movie as a favorite (new sorting criteria: My Favorites) and added a tablet support.

 ## Getting Started

 The App uses an [The Movie Database](https://www.themoviedb.org/documentation/api) API.
-To build the App you have to replace the variable 'TMDbKeyProp' in gradle.properties with your own like below:
+To build the App you have to replace the variable `TMDbKeyProp` in gradle.properties with your own like below:

 ```
-TMDbKeyProp=[YOUR_API_KEY]
+TMDbKeyProp=YOUR_API_KEY
 ```

 ## Libraries